 Esri Tapestry Segmentation

 Esri Tapestry Segmentation data can be used to understand a community's complexity.
-Each segment provides insight into patterns at the neighborhood and community level, allowing for comparison across segments and groups.
-Typically, communities are composed of multiple segments, and the diversity of segments in an area is relevant to understanding the socioeconomic and demographic dynamics of a community.
-Tapestry segment summaries provide descriptions that synthesize socioeconomic status, neighborhood dynamics, and market potential, providing an enriched understanding of a community.
+Each segment provides insight into patterns at the neighborhood and community level and can be used to compare segments and groups.
+Typically, communities are composed of multiple segments and the diversity of an area's segments is relevant to understanding each community's unique socioeconomic and demographic dynamics.

 Available geographies